 - Are classified as a 501(C)(3) charitable organization as determined by IRS regulations, unless you are affiliated with another tax-exempt organization such as local government, school or synagogue

-- And serve Jewish adults in North and South Carolina
+- And serve Jewish older adults in North and South Carolina

 - Grant awards are based on the merit of the program, its potential impact, how well it meets the priorities and focus area of CFJS, availability of funds and quality of the application.

 - Awards for ongoing operational support of an organization are very limited and discouraged.
 Preference is given to organizations that use grant funds for direct services to Jewish seniors rather than maintaining program operations.

 - Preference is also given to organizations using matching funds or partial funding from their organization, an outside organization or foundation, i.e., leverages its resources.